Linux Coredumps

 Read man core

-in order to learn more about these settings.
-We
+to learn more about these settings.
+We recommend

-In order to confirm that your kernel is correctly configured, check out your
+To confirm that your kernel is correctly configured, check out your project's

 tmp/work/raspberrypi3-poky-linux/linux-yocto/5.15.62+gitAUTOINC+59c8898d45_7cb30c5e95-r0/linux-raspberrypi3-standard-build/.config`